Caladenia ancylosa: Description

 Caladenia ancylosa is a terrestrial, perennial, deciduous, herb with an underground tuber and a single hairy leaf, 6-12 cm long and 5-10 mm wide.

 A single flower is borne on a spike 12-25 cm high.
 The dorsal sepal is erect, oblong to lance-shaped, 25-40 mm long and about 3 mm wide.
 It tapers near the end which terminates in a glandular structure 7-10 mm long.
 The lateral sepals are oblong to lance-shaped, 25-40 mm long, 3.5-4.5 mm wide and end in a gland similar to the one on the dorsal sepal.
 The petals are 20-25 mm long, about 2 mm wide and taper to a point.
 The labellum is a broad egg-shape, curves forward, 10-13 mm long and 7-9 mm wide when flattened.
 The labellum is cream-coloured at its base but red nearer the tip.
 There are 7 to 10 pairs of calli along the edge of the labellum, decreasing in length towards its front.
 There are six rows of foot-shaped calli in the centre of the labellum, also smaller towards the tip.
 Flowering occurs in September and October.

 Taxonomy and naming

 The species was first formally described by David L. Jones in 2006 and given the name Arachnorchis ancylosa.
 The description was published in Australian Orchid Research.
-In 2007, Gary Backhouse changed the name to Caladenia ancylosa and the change was published in The Victorian Naturalist.
+In 2007, Gary N. Backhouse transferred the species to Caladenia as C. ancylosa and the change was published in The Victorian Naturalist.
 Jones derived the specific epithet (ancylosa) "from the Greek ancylosis, stiffening of the joints; in reference to the stiffly spreading lateral sepals and petals".